eVen-gits/EDH_matchmaker/README.md

 The command is `pip install -r requirements.py`

-This will install the required libraries for the program to run
+This will install the required libraries for the program to run.

 ## Running